Monday May 31, 2010

 Tuesday May 18, 2010

 Boom!
-Thirty years ago, Mount St. Helens erupted, causing a massive debris avalanche.
+On this day in 1980, Mount St. Helens erupted, causing a massive debris avalanche.
 It reduced the elevation of the mountain's summit from 9,677 feet to 8,365 feet and replaced it with a mile-wide horseshoe-shaped crater.
 The 5.1 magnitude earthquake uncorked a gas-charged reservoir of magma that leveled 230 square miles, killed 57 people and triggered the largest landslide in history.
 The explosion equaled the force of a 20-megaton bomb.

 I see the mountain every day; I live a mere 35 miles away as the ash flies.
 I had never really noticed St. Helens on my drives up and down I-5 until it blew its top.
 The devastation was impossible to imagine.
 Trees knocked over like toothpicks.
 Mud and ash everywhere.
 Gray 'snow' on the ground.
 I had an incredible view of the eruption, since I was staying at a motel overlooking the Columbia Gorge in Hood River, Oregon.
 I was provided a ringside seat - a north-facing room with a large picture window.